SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 5 Neural Networks.md

 Video Lecture: [UM-CV 5 Neural Networks](https://www.youtube.com/watch?v=g6InpdhUblE&list=PL5-TkQAfAZFbzxjBHtzdVCWE0Zbhomg7r&index=6)

+Personal work for the assignments of the course: [github repo](https://github.com/SaturnTsen/EECS-498-007/).

 # Neural Networks

 Linear classifiers are limited to their linear decision boundaries.
 Neural networks are more flexible and can learn more complex decision boundaries.